 I have now been free of the pain for a day and a half and the relief is enormous.
 What I have found most staggering is that in the space of six days, I lost 11 pounds in weight!
 (Every cloud has a silver lining, as my cousin reminded me – and she is right.
 I’m rather pleased to have lost some weight!).

 This has, however, served to evidence just how physically impacting a migraine can be.
-While my migraines, which I have suffered since my teens, have since been attributed to my more recent diagnosis in 2015 of Fibromyalgia, I am soon to undergo a CT scan on my brain to just check to ensure that there is no other cause.
+While my migraines, which I have suffered since my teens, have since been attributed to my chronic illness, I am soon to undergo a CT scan on my brain to just check to ensure that there is no other cause.

 (Picture courtesy of NHS Web site)